 Beware of little expenses; a small leak will sink a great ship.

 I’m going to come clean with you all here.
 I am going to tell you something I have never shared before because, quite frankly, it is embarrassing and I should have known better.
-A few years back, I was in serious financial trouble.
+A few years back, I was in a serious financial situation.
 I could blame it on my husband and his bipolar disorder but that would be too easy.
-Yes, it did not help matters that he had to go off work for almost two years, but it was my inability to face our money troubles head on and make adjustments when clearly our finances were a mess.
+Yes, it did not help matters that he had to go off work for almost two years, but it was my inability to face our total financial collapse head on and make adjustments when clearly our finances were a mess.